Jonathan Penrose: Correspondence chess

 Penrose's over the board performance started to decline in the 1970s and he fainted at the 1970 Olympiad during a tense game.
 Consequently, he moved on to correspondence chess, where he was successful, earning the International Master (IMC) title in 1980 and the grandmaster (GMC) title in 1983.
 He led his country to victory in the 9th Correspondence Olympiad (1982–1987).

 Personal life

-Penrose was the son of Margaret Leathes and Lionel Penrose, a professor of genetics, the grandson of the physiologist John Beresford Leathes, and brother of Roger Penrose, Oliver Penrose, and Shirley Hodgson.
-He was a psychologist and university lecturer by profession, with a PhD.
-He had two daughters from his marriage to Margaret Wood.
+Jonathan Penrose was the son of Margaret Leathes and Lionel Penrose, professor of genetics.
+He was the grandson of physiologist John Beresford Leathes, and brother to mathematician, mathematical physicist, and philosopher of science Roger Penrose, theoretical physicist Oliver Penrose, and geneticist Shirley Hodgson.
+Jonathan was a doctor of psychology, lecturing at the Enfield College of Technology.

+In 1962, Penrose married chess player Margaret Wood, who competed in the British ladies’ championship and was the daughter of Frank Wood, former chief secretary of the Oxfordshire Chess Association.
+They had two daughters, Katy and Harriet.
+They separated in 1978.

-Penrose was awarded the OBE in 1971.
+Penrose was awarded the OBE in 1971, for "services to chess."

 He died on 30 November 2021, at the age of 88.